semioverse/play/README.md

 The interpreter starts by looking at the root of the graph.
 It then traverses the graph according to the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
 Each key can be interpreted as instructions on what to do next: gather parameters, evaluate a condition, and so on.

-In this sense, the keys 🔑 of each oxel, can be their own oxel-graphs that can be interpreted as *schemas* or Abstract Semantic Graphs that help the interpreter understand what each of the nodes in value-graph represents by associating them with their iteratively correspondent node in the key-graph.
+In this sense, the keys 🔑 of each oxel can be oxel-graphs themselves, which can be interpreted as *schemas* or Abstract Semantic Graphs that help an interpreter understand what each of the nodes in value-graph represents by associating them with their iteratively correspondent node in the key-graph.

 ![interpreter](image/README/interpreter.png)

-Each of these structures might have a corresponding interpretation rule-oxel in the interpreter, effectively creating a language of oxels.
+Each of these structures might have a corresponding interpretation rule-oxel in an interpreter, effectively creating a language of oxels.
 This enables not just data, but also operations, control flows, and functions to be represented and manipulated as oxels themselves.

-While traversing through this oxel-graph, the interpreter would parse the keys 🔑 and values, interpreting them based on their role.
+While traversing through this oxel-graph, an interpreter would parse the keys 🔑 and values, interpreting them based on their role.

-**Because the interpreters rule-oxels are themselves oxel-graphs that are interpreted through this same process, we obtain a meta-circular and homoiconic interface, programming language, and data structure.**
+**Because an interpreter's rule-oxels are themselves oxel-graphs that are interpreted through this same process, we obtain a meta-circular and homoiconic interface, programming language, and data structure.**

 The meta-circularity and homoiconicity allow for oxels to be incredibly expressive and dynamic.
 You can create new operations, alter existing ones, or change the control flow entirely, all within the structure of the oxels themselves.
 In other words, the oxels and their relationships are both the structure and the manipulation of the structure.